 National Student Exchange

-The National Student Exchange program is comprised of over 170 colleges and universities in the United States, Canada, and U.S. Territories: U.S. Virgin Islands, Puerto Rico and Guam.
+The National Student Exchange program is comprised of over 150 colleges and universities in the United States, Canada, Puerto Rico, Guam and the U.S. Virgin Islands.
 Students who attend a school within the NSE consortium can go on exchange to any other member school.
 You can go for a semester, a summer, or a year.
 Experience new cultures and explore new environments while seeking new adventures!

 Why should you participate?

-4. Take classes not available at the University of Hawaii at Hilo and broaden your educational perspective.
+- Take classes not available at the University of Hawaiʻi at Hilo and broaden your educational perspective.

-The University of Hawai‘i at Hilo is proud to have joined the NSE consortium in 1973.
+The National Student Exchange program was founded in 1968.
+The University of Hawaiʻi at Hilo is proud to have joined the consortium in 1973.